sass/sass/proposal/module-system.changes.md

 * Explicitly indicate which parts of a module are immutable.

+* Re-organize "Resolving Extensions" to make its behavior clearer.

 * Link to the existing import spec rather than redefining terms.

 ## Draft 2.1